bbauska/LFS173x/README.md

 Easy, peasy, right?!
 You're well on your way to becoming a Hyperledger Aries developer!

-## Chapter 6 Overview -- DIDComm Message Router {#chapter-6-overview-didcomm-message-router .unnumbered}
+## Chapter 6 Overview -- DIDComm Message Router

 So far in this course we have focused on how a controller injects business logic to control the agent and make it carry out its intended